What is Medicare Part D prescription drug coverage?

 Catastrophic coverage

-Starting January 1, 2024, once your out-of-pocket spending reaches $8,000 (including certain payments made by other people or entities, including Medicare’s Extra Help program, on your behalf), you’ll move to the Catastrophic Coverage stage.
+In 2024, once your total drug costs reach $8,000 (including certain payments made by other people or entities, including Medicare’s Extra Help program, on your behalf), you’ll move to the catastrophic coverage stage.
 This means you won’t have to pay a copayment or coinsurance for covered Part D drugs for the rest of the calendar year.

 How to get Extra Help